 * We now offer an MA in Literature and Film.

 Michael gained a PhD in American and Canadian Studies at the University of Birmingham and now works at the New York Open Center as an Online Learning Coordinator.
 He is also a freelance filmmaker and has created five documentaries.

 “The University of Birmingham gave me a strong moral compass and the confidence to create projects, in my case films, geared toward social change.
 Many academic institutions can give you a degree, but what Birmingham gave me was a world-class academic experience that allowed me to research and teach amongst students, faculty, and staff who care about learning.

 My degree prepared me very well for a career in film.
-Every ounce of creativity I brought to my academic work was multiplied by the encouragement of those in my department.
+Every ounce of creativity I brought to my academic work was multiplied by the encouragement of those in American and Canadian Studies.
 I made life-long friends who continue to give me feedback on my work as I give them on theirs.
 The value of these types of relationships cannot be overstated.”